kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 **Support:**

-WebRTC can be enabled in Chrome dev channel 18.0.1008+ under `about:flags`.
+WebRTC can be enabled in Chrome 18.0.1008+ under `about:flags`.

 <h2 id="toc-gettingstarted">Getting started</h2>